emendelson/pdftoprinter/README.md

 https://mendelson.org/pdftoprinter.html

 This respository includes the files needed for compiling and running the application.
 They should be copied to the same folder that contains the au3 file.

+Note that this application includes the freely-distributable but copyrighted commercial software PDF-Xchange Viewer from Tracker Software.

 19 October 2024: The compiled version of the app and the source code now require 64-bit Windows.
 The older 32-bit version of the app and source code are still available; both have `32` in their filenames.